obDann/fundamentals/designPatterns/README.md

 [Command:](./Command) Treating classes as commands; the main responsibility of a command is to execute an action

-[Factory](./Factory) A descriptive abstraction of a constructor, allowing multiple ways to instantiate an object without guessing (i.e. multiple method overloads)
+[Factory](./Factory) A descriptive abstraction of a constructor, allowing multiple ways to instantiate an object without guessing the constructor's purpose

 [Iterator:](./Iterator) Allows clients to sequentially traverse through a collection of objects in a class